 For those of you who didn’t, Turkey Slop was this delicious lunch item on our schools cafeteria menu.
 It was the BEST and right up there next to beef sticks, tostadas and French toast sticks.

-Being the good wife I am, over the years since we’ve been out of high school to make him a homemade version of turkey slop.
-Early on I used cream of chicken soup (GROSS!) and then as the years went on and I discovered how to make a lusciously creamy pan gravy by using butter and flour and broth and milk and even though it’s not an exact replica of our cafeteria fave but it’s definitely a fancy yet not-so-fancy version.
+Over the years since graduating high school, it has been my mission to make him a homemade version of turkey slop.
+Early on I would use cream of chicken soup to make the gravy and then as the years went on and I discovered how to make a lusciously creamy pan gravy by making a roux and whisking in turkey stock and milk.

 If you don’t have leftover turkey, the good news is that you can make this anytime of the year, by using turkey breasts or tenderloins.
 You can poach, roast or pan fry them and then simply shred them into bitesize pieces.
 However leftovers from Thanksgiving are always best.